Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; A Comprehensive Analysis of Design Patterns for REST API SDKs.md

 > [!custom]  WELCOME TO THE PLASTIC [[archive|ARCHIVE]]
 > This blog post has been archived because it's legacy content that's out-of-date or deprecated.
 We keep this content around so those interested can dig into the evolution of our projects & thinking.
 >
-> This post contains Vineeth's (Plastic's Co-founder & CTO) notes on the early design of Honcho's SDKs.
-For the most up-to-date SDK reference, check out the [Honcho Docs](https://docs.honcho.dev).
+> This post contains Vineeth's (Plastic's Co-founder & CTO) notes on REST API SDK design patterns that informed how we built Honcho's client libraries.
+Some patterns described here have been superseded by our shift toward LLM-native interfaces, but the analysis of pagination, error handling, & developer experience remains useful for anyone building API tooling.
+>
+> For the most up-to-date SDK reference, check out the [Honcho Docs](https://docs.honcho.dev).
 >
 > Enjoy.